Boston Green Card Lawyers

 While some different requirements and disqualifications are associated with those who wish to obtain a green card through adjustment of status, the process for filing is as follows:

-- You must submit Form I-485 (Application to Register Permanent Residence or Adjust Status), and any other mandatory forms, to USCIS.
+- Submitting Form I-485 (Application to Register Permanent Residence or Adjust Status) and any other mandatory forms to USCIS

 Those who are lawful permanent residents in the United States can petition for qualifying family members to obtain visas to come to live permanently in this country or to adjust their status to lawful permanent residents if they are already living here.